Michael-wigontherun/A-Collection-of-MO2-Utilities/README.md

 - No Navigation Mesh info Maps
 - Less than 10 new forms
 - Not a ESM or ESP-M
+This is not Gospel and all the things you should consider, this is just my personal starting ground to find plugins to consider.

 ### PluginCheckerForMerge
 1. Edit "Run PluginCheckerForMerge.bat"